youssefaltai/gh-follow/README.md

 await ghf.doTheyFollowMe(username);
 ```

-- Unfollow those who are not following you (Loops over all who you follow, slow)
+- Unfollow those who are not following you

 ```
 await ghf.unfollowNonFollowers();
 ```

-- Follow all your followers (Loops over all your followers, slow)
+- Follow all your followers

 ```
 await ghf.followFollowers();
 ```

-- Follow only those who follow you (Caches your followers, fast)
+- Follow only those who follow you

 ```
 await ghf.update();